 Visit Mount Weibao (Weibaoshan), one of China's fourteen sacred Taoist mountains.
-The journey time is approximately 2 hours from Dali, depending on road conditions.
 Steeped in legend, the mountain features 20 Taoist temples nestled on its forested slopes.
-You will walk for around 1 and half to 2 hours, visiting a handful of these intricately decorated temples.
-Stop at one of the temples and be met by a Taoist priest for a relaxing meditation session.
+Enjoy a 4-hour walk to a handful of these intricately decorated temples, stopping at Qinxia Temple where you will be met by a Taoist priest for a relaxing meditation session.